At a very basic level, the differences between Regular, AP and Honors classes are:

 Standing out without switching to AP classes doesn’t mean you have to be the best of the best.
 As long as you show colleges you’ve challenged yourself and have done well in the courses and programs you’ve enrolled in, there’s no reason you shouldn’t be accepted to state college or universities.
 Switching to online high school is a reassuring decision with eAchieve Academy.
 Our pace charts help keep you on track, making it easy to build the high school transcript you want to apply to colleges with.

-If I sign up for AP courses, which ones should I take?
+If I sign up for AP courses online, which ones should I take?

-Advanced placement classes aren’t everything they’re rumored to be.
-No, they aren’t going to cause you so much stress your hair will fall out, but yes, they are more difficult than standard high school classes.
+Advanced Placement classes are more difficult than standard high school classes.
 Choosing the right ones for you not only depends on your interests, but what field of study you plan on going into once you’ve graduated.
 Some college majors our advanced placement students consider are:

 - English Literature: eAchieve AP class options: AP English